zagui440s/personalCP/8FullStackApp/day1/full-stack-app.md

 };
 ```

-> We can see that the user is now being set to back to `null`, the axios `Authorization` header is no longer present, and if we take a look at `localStorage` our token was removed and is no longer available during development.
+> We can see that the user is now being set to back to `null`, the axios `Authorization` header is no longer present, and if we take a look at `localStorage`, our token was removed and is no longer available during development.

 ## Part 2: User Authentication Workflow

-> Currently our user authentication is happening flawlessly and we are able to see the user changing every time a user logs in and we can see the authentication token being added or removed from our browser's local storage.
+> Currently, our user authentication works, so we are able to see the user changing every time a user logs in and the authentication token being added or removed from our browser's local storage.

-> Although this is good for us as developers, for the user this doesn't really change anything for them.
-They still have access to every page, they can still see the links to Register and Log In and they aren't being automatically routed to the page that will display the users content.
+> Although this is useful for us as developers, the user experience is not affected.
+Users have access to every page, they can still see the links to Register and Log In, and they aren't being automatically routed to the page that will display the users content.

 > Lets fix that with a bit of conditional rendering and useEffect hooks through out our pages.